Texting while driving?

 The problem goes beyond teens

 The SafeTexting Campaign hands out distracted driving literature at community events.
 We recently participated in the Ocoee FL, Founders Day Festival.
 I handed literature to a young man, he had his wife and two children with him.
-We talked about Safe Texting, "I'm sure you don't text and drive, but I am sure you know someone who dose..."
-After they walked away, his son (about age 10) ran back to me and said "Thanks for giving that to my dad, he really needs to know it's bad to text and drive".
+We talked about Safe Texting , "I'm sure you don't text and drive, but I am sure you know someone who dose..."
+After they walked away, his son (about age 10) ran back to me and said "Thanks for giving that to my dad, he really needs to know it's bad to text and drive" .

-We are parents who are alarmed with the increased amount of technology over common-sense.
 We're concerned about distracted driving, safety, security and preserving parental rights.
 No parent should outlive their child or receive a devastating phone call over something as pointless as an irresponsible text message.
 SafeTexting Campaign reduces texting and driving which gives a us peace of mind and allows teenagers to safely continue enjoying their growing independence.
 We must set the standard for safe positive behavior and we must stop texting and driving.
 Demands on our time can result in a challenging balance, but safety must never be sacrificed.
 Stop the madness, get the application for your phone.
-Set an example and to show others that safety is always a high priority, do not text and drive.
+Set an example and to show others that safety is always a high priority,

 The No. 1 source of driver inattention is use of a wireless device (Virginia Tech/NHTSA)